 Students under the age of 21 are required to have ACT test scores.
 Those students with ACT scores below 19 will be placed in developmental (pre-college) courses.
 Students who wish to appeal these placements may participate in this secondary testing at the Testing Center.
 The mathematics and reading tests are computerized tests and the English is an essay written by the student in the Testing Center and evaluated by faculty in the English department.

 All adult students will participate in placement testing and will be placed in the appropriate classes according to their CPT scores.

-Accuplacer CPTs are given at the Testing Center on a walk-in basis on Mondays and Thursdays at 9:30 a.m. and 2:30 p.m., at CU-Duncan by appointment (877)282-3626), and at the Ft.
+Accuplacer CPTs are given at the Testing Center on a walk-in basis on Mondays and Thursdays from 9:30 a.m. to 2:30 p.m., at CU-Duncan by appointment (877)282-3626, and at the Ft.
 Sill Education Center (call (580)355-8211 for hours).
 You must have received a conditional acceptance letter, listing your Cameron ID number, from the Admissions Office before being eligible for placement testing.
 Results from the CPTs are given to the student immediately following the test, except for the English essay, which usually takes about one week.

 Following is a link for ACCUPLACER placement test sample questions.
 This document shows many ACCUPLACER tests.
 Please look specifically for the tests that Cameron University uses – Sentence Skills (English), Reading Comprehension (reading), and/or Elementary Algebra (mathematics) Click here.
 (Calculators are not allowed for the math portion of the exam).

 There is no fee charged for this test.
 A photo I.D. must be presented to be admitted to the test.
 Acceptable forms of I.D. include a driver's license, military I.D., or current passport.

 See Initial Course Placement under Testing Links to determine what ACT/CPT scores are required for placement in these courses.